vemana/vemana.github.io/_posts/2001-01-01-software-changes-and-aging.md

 If you've ever observed the software powering a fast growing product, you know that software ages and becomes fragile as requirements change.
 Can we overcome this aging or at least better manage it?

-# Patterns of change that lead to aging
+# Some patterns of change that accelerate aging

 In this section, I'll note some patterns of change that contribute to software aging when not managed properly.
 These patterns occur during the normal lifecycle of software evolution, typically from changing/newer requirements.
 My hope is that aging can be managed effectively by virtue of these patterns being recognized & formalized.